SC-Lab-Go/HuggingGraph/README.md

 ### 4. Working with Subgraphs

-Because the full graph is large, it is often more practical to work with smaller **subgraphs**.
+Because the full graph is very large, it is often more practical to work with smaller **subgraphs**.

 Example: extract the first 100 nodes as a subgraph: